 Will the Trustee Sell Your Home in a Chapter 7 Bankruptcy?

 A Chapter 7 bankruptcy is a liquidation.
 The Chapter 7 bankruptcy petitioner is entitled to keep certain assets up to a certain value, which are called exemptions.
 The bankruptcy trustee sells everything else to pay unsecured creditors.
-A trustee will only sell your home if—after subtracting the mortgage and other loans secured by the property, all other liens and whatever exemptions you can apply to the home—the remaining unencumbered equity is greater than what it would cost to sell the property.
+A trustee will only sell your home if the remaining unencumbered equity — after subtracting the mortgage and other loans secured by the property, all other liens and whatever exemptions you can apply to the home — exceeds the cost to sell the property.
 To determine whether you can keep your home, you must do 3 things:

 - determine the unencumbered equity in your home, which is its fair market value minus any loans, especially the mortgage, securitized by the property, and any liens;